I hope we don't do to trust what advertising has done to love: What is ``the question of trust''?

 I found this definition: ``Trust is a willingness to open oneself to risk by engaging in a relationship with another party''~\cite{hon-grunig}.
 Trust is not in our control, but granted by the user: we must have user scenarios in any trust-related proposal.

 My grandma needing to renew her passport is one, but we need more.
 A personal agent buys a plane ticket: will it drain your savings?
-A decision procedure for recruitment, automatically ranking candidates: will it follow policies?
-An AI tutor for children, supporting homework: will it follow the curriculum?\ldots
+A decision procedure for recruitment, automatically ranking candidates: will it follow policies, avoid bias\ifarxiv~\cite{ucw20}\fi?
+An AI tutor for children, supporting homework: will it follow the curriculum?
+Facial recognition to curb shoplifting: will it systematically flag the same demographics?\ldots

 We can at least try to offer users justification for relying on a system: a ``trustworthy entity is one for which sufficient evidence exists to support its claimed trustworthiness''~\cite{nist}.
-This justification depends on context---country, culture\ldots~\cite{melbourne}---e.g AI-aided farming can't be one-size-fits-all when landscapes differ between Marfa and Osaka.
+This justification depends on context---country, culture\ldots\ifarxiv~\cite{melbourne}\fi---e.g AI-aided farming can't be one-size-fits-all when landscapes differ between Marfa and Osaka.

 The trust ``pillars'' in Figure~\ref{fig:trust-pillars} attempt to make potential elements of justification explicit.